 In the house His disciples also asked Him again about the same matter.
 So He said to them, “Whoever divorces his wife and marries another commits adultery against her.
 And if a woman divorces her husband and marries another, she commits adultery.”

 Then they brought little children to Him…

 Mark’s account is parallel to what we find in Matthew, with the addition of the case where a woman divorces her husband.
 The Law of Moses did not allow women to divorce.
 However governments of other countries had different rules.
-The gospel according to Mark is said to be the gospel to the gentiles.
+The gospel according to Mark was written in Rome specifically for the Roman believers.
+Rome allowed both sexes to file for divorce.
 So logically Mark includes words of Jesus that would have bearing on gentile women whose pagan cultures allowed them to divorce.
 Jesus words to such women is simple: If a woman divorce her husband and remarries, she is living in adultery.

 Notice also that Jesus here gives an additional definition for ‘adultery’ on the part of a husband – leaving his first wife to take a second.
-While polygamy was allowed, serial polygamy was not allowed in the bible.
+While polygamy was allowed in the Bible, serial polygamy was not allowed in the Bible.
 In fact the law of Moses protected the rights of a wife in a polygamous marriage (Exodus 21:10) and the children of the unloved wife in a polygamous marriage (Deut.
 21:15).